 The AD4000/AD4004/AD4008 incorporate high-Z mode, which reduces the nonlinear charge kickback when the capacitor DAC switches back to the input at the start of acquisition.
-Figure 28 shows the analog input current of the AD4000/AD4004/AD4008 with high-Z mode enabled and disabled.
+Figure 29 shows the input current of the AD4000/AD4004/AD4008 with high-Z mode enabled and disabled.
 The low input current makes the ADC easier to drive than the traditional SAR ADCs, even with high-Z mode disabled.
 The input current reduces further to submicroampere range when high-Z mode is enabled.
-High-Z mode is disabled by default but can be enabled by writing to the configuration register (see Table 12).
+High-Z mode is disabled by default but can be enabled by writing to the register (see Table 12).
 Disable high-Z mode for input frequencies above 100 kHz or when multiplexing.

-To achieve the optimal data sheet performance from traditional high resolution precision SAR ADCs, system designers must often use a dedicated, high power, high speed amplifier to drive the switched capacitor SAR ADC inputs.
+To achieve the optimal data sheet performance from traditional high resolution precision SAR ADCs, system designers are often forced to use a dedicated, high power, high speed amplifier to drive the switched capacitor SAR ADC inputs.
 High-Z mode allows a choice of lower power and lower bandwidth precision amplifiers with a lower RC filter cutoff to drive the ADC, removing the need for dedicated high speed ADC drivers, which saves system power, size, and cost in precision, low bandwidth applications.
 High-Z mode allows the amplifier and RC filter in front of the ADC to be chosen based on the signal bandwidth of interest, rather than the settling requirements of the switched capacitor SAR ADC inputs.
-High-Z mode also improves THD performance and reduces analog input current for input signals up to 100 kHz.
+High-Z mode improves distortion performance (THD) and reduces analog input current for input signals up to 100 kHz.

-Additionally, the AD4000/AD4004/AD4008 can be driven with a much higher source impedance than traditional SARs, which means the resistor in the RC filter can have a value 10 times larger than previous SAR designs and with high-Z mode enabled, can tolerate even greater impedance.
-Figure 26 shows the THD performance for various source impedances with high-Z mode disabled and enabled.
+The AD4000/AD4004/AD4008 can be driven with a much higher source impedance than traditional SARs, which means the resistor in the RC filter can have a value $10 \times$ larger than previous SAR designs and can tolerate larger impedance with high-Z mode enabled.
+Figure 27 shows the THD performance for various source impedances with high-Z mode disabled and enabled.

-Figure 44 and Figure 45 show the AD4000 SNR and THD performance using the ADA4077-1 (supply current per amplifier ( $I{SY}$ ) = 400 μA) and ADA4610-1 ( $I{SY}$ = 1.50 mA) precision amplifiers when driving the AD4000 at full throughput for high-Z mode both enabled and disabled with various RC filter values.
+Figure 45 and Figure 46 show the AD4000/AD4004/AD4008 SNR and THD performance using the ADA4077-1 (supply current per amplifier (ISY) = 400 $\mu$ A) and ADA4610-1 (ISY = 1.50 mA) precision amplifiers when driving the AD4000/AD4004/ AD4008 at full throughput for high-Z mode both enabled and disabled with various RC filter values.
 These amplifiers achieve 91 dB to 92 dB typical SNR and close to -100 dB typical THD with high-Z enabled for a 2.27 MHz RC bandwidth.
-The THD is improved by approximately 5 dB with high-Z mode enabled, even for large R values greater than 200 $\Omega$ .
-SNR maintains close to 85 dB, even with a low RC filter cutoff.
-The ADA4077-1 and ADA4610-1 data sheets of the selected precision amplifiers (see Figure 44 and Figure 45) show that their own noise and distortion performance dominates the SNR and THD specification at a certain input frequency.
+The THD is improved by ~ 5 dB with high-Z mode enabled, even for large R values greater than 200 $\Omega$ .
+SNR maintains close to 85 dB, even with a very low RC filter cutoff.

-When high-Z mode is enabled, the ADC consumes approximately 1 mW per MSPS of extra power.
-However, this additional power is still significantly lower than using dedicated ADC drivers like the ADA4807-1.
+When high-Z mode is enabled, the ADC consumes approximately 1 mW per MSPS of extra power; however, this is still significantly lower than using dedicated ADC drivers like the ADA4807-1.
+For any system, the front end typically limits the overall ac/dc performance of the signal chain.
+The data sheets of the selected precision amplifiers, shown in Figure 45 and Figure 46, show that their own noise and distortion performance dominates the SNR and THD specification at a certain input frequency.

-Figure 44.
-SNR vs. RC Filter Bandwidths for Various Precision ADC Drivers for the AD4000, $f{IN} = 1$ kHz (See the Typical Performance Characteristics Section for Operating Conditions)

 Figure 45.
+SNR vs. RC Filter Bandwidths for Various Precision ADC Drivers, $f{IN} = 1$ kHz (See the Typical Performance Characteristics Section for Operating Conditions)

-THD vs. RC Filter Bandwidths for Various Precision ADC Drivers for the AD4000, $f{IN} = 1$ kHz (See the Typical Performance Characteristics Section for Operating Conditions)
+Figure 46.
+THD vs. RC Filter Bandwidths for Various Precision ADC Drivers, $f{\rm IN} = 1$ kHz (See the Typical Performance Characteristics Section for Operating Conditions)